battleaxedotco/tool-docs/docs/rubberhose2/manage.md

 <Screenshot
     url="/rubberhose2/icon/Help.svg"
     alt="Open RubberHose online manual"
+    width="80px"
     toolbar />

 ### Learn RubberHose
 Quick access to the pages you're reading right now.

-It's easy to forget what buttons do from time to time, so keep on referencing this documentation and make sure things work the way you expect it to.
+It's easy to forget what buttons do from time to time, so keep on referencing this manual and make sure things work the way you expect it to.

 <Screenshot
     url="/rubberhose2/icon/Settings.svg"
     alt="Show RubberHose settings"
+    width="80px"
     toolbar />

 ### Settings